-Based on our findings, there is a strong case to start introducing Halloween ranges into stores as early as possible in the United States.
+Based on our findings on US and UK consumer sentiment around Halloween, there is a strong case to start introducing Halloween ranges into stores as early as possible in the United States.
 People are excited about the run-up to Halloween, as it marks the start of fall, with Thanksgiving and Christmas to follow soon.

 It is also a good opportunity for FMCG brands and hospitality businesses to introduce seasonal products which chime with consumer sentiment, particularly those with a spin on pumpkin spice, which is already beloved by so many Americans.

 On the other hand, British consumers are not interested in starting the spooky season early.
 But there is an opportunity for more novelty items (as seen with bedding) which seem to receive a far warmer reception.
 Perhaps it’s time for vendors to get creative and get those spooky patterns on things that we don’t necessarily associate with trick-or-treating.